hmemcpy/hmemcpy.com/source/_posts/2014-04-26-how-to-enable-login-verifications-on-twitter-from-unsupported-countries.md

 {% asset_img image1.png %}

-Notice that both *Send* options are disabled.
+Notice that both *Send* options are disabled.
 Pressing the **add a phone** link takes you to a page where you can enter your phone number (after selecting your country and carrier), however in my case, I got this message after submitting:

 {% asset_img image2.png %}